 Coolbinia also provides subsidised licences for Mathletics – an online mathmatics program based on the Australian curriculum – enabling students to work at school or home on mathematics work set by their teachers.

 Science is a learning area of particular interest and strength at Coolbinia Primary School, providing our students with ways to explore and gain a greater understanding of the world.
 Our Science programmes have an overarching theme of ‘Hands On.
 Minds On’.
 This theme highlights the importance of the students engaging in the learning area in order to expand their curiosity and willingness to explore and ask questions.
-This allows the students to then solve problems and make informed decisions, having taken into account any social and ethical implications.
+This allows the students to then solve problems and make informed decisions whilst taking into account the social ethical implications.

-Each term, we focus on a different area of the Science Curriculum.
+Each term, we focus our planning, teaching and assessment on a different area of the Western Australian Curriculum: Science.

-Students seem to really be enjoying their work with the Bee Bot robots.
-They are particularly excited when the teachers explain that the Bee Bots are robots and they are programming robots in these activities.
+Students really enjoy their work with the Bee Bot and Dash robots.
+They are developing coding and programming skills during these activities and are also working collaboratively and cooperatively with their peers.
 The engaging nature of these devices enables a multitude of skills to be reinforced.

 Humanities and Social Science (HASS)

-The HASS school wide plan demonstrates that Coolbinia Primary School is yet again ahead of the curve in implementing the West Australian Curriculum.
-The school is well prepared for full implementation of HASS in 2017.
-The HASS learning area is comprised of four subjects; History, Geography, Civics and Citizenship and Economics.
+The HASS school wide plan demonstrates that Coolbinia Primary School is successfully implementing the West Australian Curriculum.
+The HASS learning area comprises of four subjects; History, Geography, Civics and Citizenship as well as Economics.
 At least one term is dedicated to each subject.
-The table on the right illustrates how the different subjects are taught across the school.
+The table below illustrates how the different subjects are taught across the school.

 The Humanities and Social Sciences subjects provide students with the knowledge and skills they need to develop a broad understanding of the world in which we live and how people can participate as active and informed citizens in the 21st century.